-- The expected or intended impact or insight that will come from undertaking the project and who will benefit (including students numbers, where applicable)
+- The expected or intended impact or insight that will come from undertaking the project and who will benefit (including student numbers, where applicable)

 - How the project will be evaluated and how project outcomes will be disseminated

-- How the project aligns with the School/Department's Teaching and Learning Plan and with the University Teaching and Learning Strategy
+- How the project aligns with the local strategic School/Department priorities and with the University Strategic Plan 2020-2026

 - Plans for project-related activities to continue beyond the project and/or for project outcomes to be realised in a sustainable way

 - Brief outline of what the funding would be used for

 Applicants should refer closely to the scheme criteria when completing this section.

 Applicants are strongly advised to adhere to the maximum word limit.
 The Selection Panel will not take into account any words exceeding this limit.
 Hyperlinks and video clips will not be taken into consideration by the Panel and should therefore be avoided.
 The judicious use of images, diagrams and tables is permitted (any text should be included in the word count).

 - Itemised list of funding that is being requested, including VAT.

 Applicants are required to provide justification for the inclusion of any funding for buy-out of staff time within their proposed budget and to explain how any staff buy-out would be implemented e.g. by increasing the hours of part-time staff.